skyfe79/Awesome/README.md

 ## TypeScript

-- [knowledge](https://github.com/KnowledgeCanvas/knowledge) - Knowledge is a tool for saving, searching, accessing, and exploring all of your favorite websites, documents and files.
+- [knowledge](https://github.com/KnowledgeCanvas/knowledge) - Knowledge is a tool for saving, searching, accessing, exploring and chatting with all of your favorite websites, documents and files.
 - [editable](https://github.com/editablejs/editable) - Editable is an extensible rich text editor framework that uses custom renderers for rendering, instead of the contenteditable attribute, thus avoiding compatibility issues across browsers and platforms.
 It focuses on stability, controllability, and performance.
 - [mantine-contextmenu](https://github.com/icflorescu/mantine-contextmenu) - A lightweight yet customizable context-menu for your Mantine applications, with a succinct API and dark-theme support.
 - [mantine-datatable](https://github.com/icflorescu/mantine-datatable) - A table component for your Mantine data-rich applications, supporting asynchronous data loading, column sorting, custom cell data rendering, row context menus, dark theme, and more.